 We visited an abandoned castle village at the top of a hill, and the sweetest experience of all: the Citrus museum and sweets shop!

-Citrus museum in Chios island
+Citrus Museum in Chios island

-Combine this experience with your visit at Chora of Chios (aka, the port city) since it is just 15 minutes from there.
+Combine this experience with your visit to Chora of Chios (aka, the port city) since it is just 15 minutes from there.

-One of the buildings, houses the Citrus museum.
+One of the buildings houses the Citrus museum.
 It has lots and lots of things to see and learn about.

 Labels used many years ago to print on packaging boxes, to ship citrus products all over the world.

 You will spend lots of time in the museum learning about the history of citrus and how it is related to the growth of Chios.

-You will want to try these different citrus based products!
-Some of them have mastic flavor in them too.
-Like this coffee for example.
+You will want to try these different citrus-based products!
+Some of them have mastic flavor in them, too, like this coffee, for example.

 I thought we had a winner somewhere in Oreini Nafpaktia.
 Yet, this one takes the Gold medal for now.

-The ones in the big jar are called “submarines” and the other ones in the small plates are called “gliko koutaliou” (meaning a sweet that you eat with a small spoon).
+The ones in the big jar are called “submarines,” and the other ones in the small plates are called “gliko koutaliou” (meaning a sweet that you eat with a small spoon).

 We are sure that your tasting experience will elevate your appetite for more.
-Feel free to enter the shop and buy some… You know… To “bring back home”…
+Feel free to enter the shop and buy some.
+You know, to “bring back home”…

-Well that is a sweet experience.
+Well, that is a sweet experience.
 Right?
-Now, when you want to burn these extra calories you can go to Anavatos village and walk uphill.
+Now, when you want to burn these extra calories, you can go to Anavatos village and walk uphill.

-Well, that was it.
-We were full with sweets, but burned some hiking Anavatos.
+We were full of sweets but burned some hiking Anavatos.
 It was time to move to our next adventure in Chios island.